|Title:||Thames Tideway Project, London, UK|

-The 25km Thames Tideway Tunnel is a major infrastructure project that will modernise London’s ageing sewage system and dramatically improve the environment by preventing millions of tonnes of sewage overflowing into the river each year.
+The 25km Thames Tideway Tunnel is a major infrastructure project that will modernise London’s ageing sewage system and dramatically improve the environment by preventing millions of tonnes of sewage from overflowing into the river each year.
 The super sewer project is about far more than just cleaning up the river; it will also offer an opportunity to create new spaces above the engineering, many of which are on land to be reclaimed from the river foreshore (something prevented by planning policy on other developments).

 Gillespies are part of the super sewer’s central section contractor’s design team, working alongside lead architect Hawkins\Brown and a multidisciplinary team of engineers, lighting designers and artists to design and deliver the landscape and public realm for eight sites in central London.

 A key aspect of the design has been to interpret the unique history of each site and its relationship to the river both within the public realm design, artwork narratives, and within the bespoke Tideway wayfinding strategy, which Gillespies are developing in collaboration with Hawkins\Brown.

 The spaces and viewing platforms incorporate facilities for events and, in some instances, stepped terraces that enable people to get close to the river and even dip a toe in at high tide, as well as intertidal planting to enhance the river biodiversity.
 The public realm design has been closely coordinated with engineering requirements that require crane access to the infrastructure for sewer maintenance.